 The woodcutter looked dubious.

-The woodcutter’s cart was piled high, and the story was settling in.
-“Yes, I suppose I can spare some cuttings,” he said.
+The woodcutter’s cart was piled high, and his eyes were wider now.
+The story was settling in.
+“I can spare some cuttings,” he said.
 “I’ll nail them together for you.”

 So he built the writer a simple, sloping roof.

-But with patience, things improved.
+With patience, things improved.